LG OLED65G1 Evo OLED TV review

 In terms of sound, AI Sound Enhancement now has height virtualisation and there’s a new Auto Volume Levelling feature that’s designed to reduce jarring volume differences as you switch between different apps and sources.

 Ultimately, AI Picture Pro and AI Sound Pro do a lot of the hard work for you and while some will still feel the need to tweak, the out-of-the box performance should suit most people.
-For HDR10 content, we only feel the need to switch Auto Dynamic Contrast setting from Low to High.
-For SDR, we marginally reduce Contrast, Screen Brightness and Sharpness.
-Make sure you also turn off the Energy Saving feature.
+For HDR10 content, we opt for the Standard preset and only feel the need to switch Auto Dynamic Contrast setting from Low to High.
+For SDR, we stick with Standard and marginally reduce Contrast, Screen Brightness and Sharpness.
+Make sure you also turn off the Energy Saving feature, which you'll find in the Support menu.

 But what is the Evo panel bringing to the table?
 By changing the OLED panel construction and adding a new luminous element – and combining it with the new Gen4 processor – LG says it has managed to create a ‘brighter, sharper, punchier image’.